W. Reid Blair

 William Reid Blair, DVS (June 7, 1875—March 3, 1949), better known as W. Reid Blair, worked at the New York Zoological Park (managed by the New York Zoological Society, now the Wildlife Conservation Society) from 1902 to 1940.
-He began as Assistant Veterinarian and Pathologist and retired from the Zoo as its Director.
-During his 38-year career at the Zoo, he implemented many advancements in the care of captive animals, and he focused on the educational capacity of zoos.
-Additionally, it was Dr. Blair who relaxed the insistence of William T. Hornaday, the Zoo's first director, on the use of the formal name "New York Zoological Park" in favor of the more familiar "Bronx Zoo."
+He began as assistant veterinarian and pathologist and retired from the zoo as its director.
+During his 38-year career at the zoo, he implemented many advancements in the care of captive animals, and he focused on the educational capacity of zoos.
+Additionally, it was Blair who relaxed the insistence of William T. Hornaday, the zoo's first director, on the use of the formal name "New York Zoological Park" in favor of the more familiar "Bronx Zoo."

 Early life

-Blair was born on June 7, 1875 in Philadelphia.
-His interest in animals and their care began during summers on his grandfather's farm in Massachusetts where he lived after 1885.
+Blair was born on June 7, 1875, in Philadelphia.
+His interest in animals and their care began during summers on his grandfather's farm in Massachusetts, where he lived after 1885.
 It was further developed during his studies at McGill University, from which he received a DVS degree from the Faculty of Comparative Medicine in 1902 and an honorary LLD in 1928.

 Bronx Zoo career

-Blair began his career with the Bronx Zoo in 1902 as Assistant Veterinarian to Dr. Frank Miller.
-The following year, Blair took over as Head Veterinarian.
-After serving for two years (1918–1919) as Chief of the 4th Veterinarian Corps in the US Army in France and Germany, he returned to the Zoo and, in 1922, was appointed the Zoo's Assistant Director.
-Upon the June 1926 retirement of William T. Hornaday, the Zoo's first director, Blair became Director of the Bronx Zoo.
+Blair began his career with the Bronx Zoo in 1902 as assistant veterinarian to Dr. Frank Miller.
+The following year, Blair took over as head veterinarian.
+After serving for two years (1918–1919) as chief of the 4th Veterinarian Corps in the US Army in France and Germany, he returned to the zoo and, in 1922, was appointed the zoo's assistant director.
+Upon the June 1926 retirement of William T. Hornaday, the zoo's first director, Blair became director of the Bronx Zoo.
 He remained in that post for nearly 14 years until his own retirement on May 1, 1940.